 The US loans team will request data from you in order to process your loan application.
 In certain circumstances, the US loans team is required to request specific information from you in order to comply with US federal regulations.
 We will hold any sensitive data that you submit to us in compliance with the GDPR and US federal regulations.

-Should you have a complaint about how the US loans team have handled your data, you have the right to file complaints with the US Department of Education, although it would be preferable that you contact us first so that we can discuss the problem and try to resolve it with you.
+Should you have a complaint about how the US loans team have handled your data you have the right to file a complaint with the US Department of Education, although it would be preferable for you to contact the team in the first instance so they can discuss the problem with you and try to resolve it.

 Student financial aid information

-For the following information about US federal student loans, please see our US loans pages:
+For the following information about US federal student loans, please see our US loans page:

 - terms and conditions of the Title IV HEA (Higher Education Act) loans.

 - criteria for selecting recipients and determining the award amount.

 - eligibility requirements and procedures for applying for aid.

 - methods and frequency of disbursements of aid.